bakhtiyor/leetcode-challenge/README.md

 # LeetCode Challenge
 I challenge myself to solve at least one problem a day from https://leetcode.com.
-To go to the source code for a specific problem click on the link of the day for that problem.
-The link to the description of the problem in a leetcode is provided in the link of the problem and in the source code of the problem too.
+To navigate to the source code for a specific problem click on the link of the day for that problem.
+The description of the problem in a leetcode is provided in the link to the problem and in the source code of the problem.

-My account in LeetCode - https://leetcode.com/bakhtiyorbs/
+My account on LeetCode - https://leetcode.com/bakhtiyorbs

 Progress: **86 days** / Tasks solved: **89** / Missed days: **3 days**